chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell.md

 **Note:** To change the speed of the video, click the cog wheel in the lower right corner, then *speed*, and select the desired speed.

-The basic steps are:
+a more detailed description of the protocol is given in the [Protocol for segmentation workflow] (content\workflow\allencell-protocol.md) article but the basic steps are:
-- Drag and drop your image into napari.
+- Drag and drop your image into napari or open it from the **File** menu.
 - Use the slider bar at the bottom of the screen to choose the part of the image to examine.
 - Ensure you have already installed the napari-allencell-segmenter plugin.
 - Load the napari-allencell-segmenter plugin.